adlnet/xAPI-Spec/xAPI.md

     * If the "name" property is present, set it equal to the first element in the "name" array, discard the remaining elements.
     * Remove all remaining properties.
 * Remove the "voided" property from the statement, if present.
+Remember, if the value of the voided property is true, then the statement MUST NOT be converted
 * Add "version": "1.0"
 * If an authority was not previously set, set the authority to an agent identified by an account with a homePage set to the home page corresponding to the